ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 => R2_before = 9.98860084295866412512416e23
 ```

-0.56953055471532534
 It turns out we have bounded values for S1, S2 and R1.
-R2 is the only free variable with an only positive value to satisfy the equation.
+This leaves R2 the only free variable with one positive value to satisfy the equation.

 I've got tired of working with python because of the accuracy problem, so I'll do the math this time in wolframalpha.
 As you can <a href="http://www.wolframalpha.com/input/?i=1e24+(1+-+sqrt(1+-+((1540701333592592592592614116+-+2.001e21)+%2F+1540701333592592592592614116)+%5E+2)">see</a>: